Kajak

 The boys covered 115 km yesterday.

 Pair 19.
-Stage of the day: Gighera, Dolj to Turnu Măgurele, Teleorman 🇷🇴
+Tagesetappe: Gighera, Dolj nach Turnu Măgurele, Teleorman 🇷🇴

 The boys covered 107 km yesterday.
 Special thanks to the crew at Escape Bar & Food in Bechet Harbor for inviting us to the table and offering hospitality! with an image to focus on your chosen product, collection, or blog post.
 Add details on availability, style, or even provide a review.

-The boys covered 105 km yesterday and arrived in Giurgiu last night.
+The guys covered 105 km yesterday, they arrived in Giurgiu last night.

-The guys covered 113 km yesterday, they will probably be in Galați tomorrow evening - if you want to come and say hello, write to us via messenger.
+The guys covered 113 km yesterday, they will probably be in Galați tomorrow evening - if you want to come and say hello, message us.

-The boys covered 130 km yesterday, tonight they will be in Galati around 6 p.m
+The guys covered 130 km yesterday, tonight they will be in Galati around 6 p.m.

-23rd stage: Giurgeni, jud.
-Ialomita to Galati 🇷🇴
+23. Tagesetappe: Giurgeni, Ialomita county nach Galati 🇷🇴

 Only 85 km covered as strong headwinds made the stage very strenuous.
-But great that we had a bit of company, that feels like tailwind!
+But great that we had a bit of company, it feels like a tailwind!

 24th stage: